kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

-# Lab-02: Analyze data in a Data Warehouse
+# Lab 02: Analyze data in a Data Warehouse

 ### Estimated Duration: 120 Minutes